grotius-cnc/hal-kinematics/README.md

 +1 You could make any type of kinematic model with linuxcnc now, even when you are a dummy coder.

-The install workflow, tested with a run in place linuxcnc version :
+# The install workflow, tested with a linuxcnc "run in place" version.

 - Compile the first qt project.
 ```